cvvergara/vrprouting/doc/general/support.rst

-For users who require professional support, development and consulting services, consider contacting any of the following organizations, which have significantly contributed to the development of vrpRouting:
+For users who require professional support, development and consulting services, consider contacting any of the following organizations, which have significantly contributed to the development of pgORpy:

 .. list-table::
    :widths: 100 160 200